What is the Financial Account?

 1. Foreign ownership of domestic assets

 The foreign ownership subaccount is broken into two parts: private assets and foreign official assets.
-When residents of a foreign country own assets from another country, the financial account records a decrease.
+When residents of a foreign country own assets in the domestic country, the financial account records a decrease.

 Domestic assets that may be owned by foreigners include loans made from foreign to domestic banks, deposits made by foreigners to domestic banks, corporate securities (i.e., stocks/bonds), and foreign debt.
 Foreign official assets can be any of the assets already mentioned; however, they must be held by a foreign government or central bank.